Geometric Langlands in prime characteristic: Introduction

 \subsubsection{Notations related to algebraic stacks}

-Our terminology of algebraic stacks follow the book \cite{LB}.
+Our terminology of algebraic stacks follows the book \cite{LB}.
 Let $k$ be an algebraically closed field and let $p$ be the characteristic component of $k$.
 Let $S$ be a Noetherian scheme over $k$.
 In this paper, an algebraic stack $\sX$ over $S$ is a stack such that the diagonal morphism

-is representable and quasi-compact and there exists a smooth presentation, i.e., a smooth, surjective morphism $X\ra\sX$ from a scheme $X$.
+is representable and quasi-compact and such that there exists a smooth presentation, i.e., a smooth, surjective morphism $X\ra\sX$ from a scheme $X$.

-An algebraic stack $\sX$ is called smooth if for every $S$-scheme $U$ maps smoothly to $\sX$, the structure morphism $U\ra S$ is smooth.
+An algebraic stack $\sX$ is called smooth over $S$ if for every $S$-scheme $U$ mapping smoothly to $\sX$, the structure morphism $U\ra S$ is smooth.

 For any algebraic stack $\sX$, we denote by $\sX_{Et}$ the big \'{e}tale site of $\sX$.
-We denote by $\sX_{sm}$ the smooth site on $\sX$, i.e., it is the site for which the underling category has objects consisting of $S$-scheme $U$ together with a smooth morphism $U\ra\sX$ and for which morphisms are smooth 2-morphisms and for which covering maps are smooth surjective maps of schemes.
-If $\sX$ is a Deligne-Mumford stack, we denote by $\sX_{et}$ the small \'{e}tale sit of $\sX$.
+We denote by $\sX_{sm}$ the smooth site on $\sX$, i.e., the site for which the underling category has objects consisting of $S$-schemes $U$ together with a smooth morphism $U\ra\sX$ and has morphisms $V\to U$ smooth 2-morphisms over $\sX$ and for which covering maps are smooth surjective maps of schemes.
+If $\sX$ is a Deligne-Mumford stack, we denote by $\sX_{et}$ the small \'{e}tale site of $\sX$.